masxxiii/todolist/README.md

 npm install
 ```

-Now you can run the following command to start the server:
+Run the following command to start the server:

 ```shell
 npm start